avan3/obsidian/Resume notes/Java interview questions.md

 - **Java Thread priorities**
 	- Range from `MIN_PRIORITY` (a constant of 1) and `MAX_PRIORITY` (a constant of 10).
 By default, every thread is given `NORM_PRIORITY` (a constant of 5)
 	- Higher priority threads are more important to a program and should be allocated processor time before lower-priority threads.
 However, thread priorities cannot guarantee the order in which threads execute and are very much platform dependent
+- **InterruptedException vs ExecutionException**
+	- InterruptedException
+		- When a thread is interrupted while it's waiting, sleeping, or otherwise occupied i.e. some code has called the `interrupt()` method on our thread
+			- Is a checked exception
+		- Interrupt signals a thread to pause its current activity and handle the interruption, typically by stopping or switching tasks
+			- Crucial to handle interrupts properly to avoid issues like deadlocks
+			- Strategies to handle:
+				- Propagate the exception
+				- Restore the interrupted status (e.g. `return thread1.isInterrupted()` --> code higher up the call stack can see that an interrupt was issued
+				- Custom exception handling
+	- ExecutionException
+		-
 - **Thread.join()**
 	- Joining threads in Java refers for waiting (or blocking) a thread until another thread finishes its execution
 	- Used to maintain an order for tasks running
+- **Object.wait()**
+	- To suspend a thread
+	- Causes the current thread to wait indefinitely until another thread either invokes `notify()` for this object or `notifyAll()`
+- **Object.notify()**
+	- To wake a thread up
+	- Notifies any one of them to make up arbitrarily
 - **Default keyword in methods on Java interfaces**
 	- Allows method to have an implementation in an interface
 	- Promotes reusability